hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_digital_painting_of_a_distant_planet_with_a_unique_d116290c-ef17-4081-a9bd-df7f390ff4d4-0_1.content.md

 ## Our Collection

-Our collection features a wide range of digital art pieces, each one unique and captivating.
+Our collection features a wide range of digital art pieces, each one unique and Cap<wbr>ti<wbr>va<wbr>ting.
 From the vibrant colors of a distant galaxy to the intricate details of a planet's terrain, our artwork will take you on a journey through the universe.
 We offer both free and premium pieces, so there's something for every budget.

 ## User Stories